nazmi/esp-buggy/docs/DEMO.md

 }
 ```

-Ideally all values in linear vector are 0.5 m and rotation vector are 90°.
+Ideally, all values in the linear vector and the rotation vector are 0.5 m and 90° respectively.
 However, ours looked like this

 ```cpp
 vector<double> linear { 0.45, 0.33, 0.33, 0.43};
 vector<double> rotation {83, 83, 83, 175};
 ```

 Note that the last one was more than 90° because the task was to trace the square back which was harder when your buggy did not move in a straight line.
-I used bang-bang control approach to compensate for any tiny deviation between the two wheels, implemented in the Motor::forward.
+We used the bang-bang control approach to compensate for any tiny deviation between the two wheels, implemented in the Motor::forward.

 _motor.cpp_